 Website: https://canvas.unc.edu is the course website and you can access it by using your onyen.
 Important information will be posted on the Canvas page as an announcement.
 This is where you will find a detailed outline of what you are expected to do before/after each lecture.
 It also contains the official course gradebook, announcements, and other supplementary materials.
 It is your responsibility to check Canvas at least once a day to stay on top of course announcements and assignments.
-The course will appear as ECON101.002.FA22 in Canvas for both sections.

-Fall 2023 Course Delivery: We will be meeting in person this semester for class and recitation.
+Spring 2024 Course Delivery: We will be meeting in person this semester for class and recitation.
 If I need to change the format of the course temporarily, I will announce this via email and the course Canvas site.